mattzeunert/mattzeunert.github.io/_posts/2017-01-22-simulating-buttons-in-chrome-object-inspector.md

 When building developer tools it's sometimes useful to let developers request more information about an object.

-For example, imagine the tool you're building can calculate the sum of all property values on an object:
+For example, imagine a tool that can calculate the sum of all property values for an object:

 {% highlight javascript %}
 var obj = {a: 4, b: 22}